 To guarantee an amazing trip to Nagoya, book your portable WIFI or Sim card with Klook, as well as convenient transport from the airport to your hotel in the city.

 Find great deals and discounts for your trip to Nagoya on Klook.
 We use this all the time when traveling around Japan!

+What to do in Nagoya in the morning?
 Start your day like a real local by having a Nagoya Morning (also called a Nagoya Morning Service).
-At many cafes in Nagoya if you order a coffee in the morning (usually until 11 a.m.) you will get a toast and a boiled egg free or charge.
-Other variations include egg spread and Ogura toast.
+At many cafes in Nagoya if you order a coffee in the morning (usually until 11 a.m.) you will get a toast and a boiled egg, free of charge.
+Other variations include egg spread or Ogura toast.
 This service is called Morning (モーニング) and can only be found around Nagoya.